 - Bacolod for the Ruins of an early 20th-century mansion

-- Manila for some Spanish colonial landmark and museums
+- Manila for some Spanish colonial landmarks and museums

 - Cebu for the Kawasan Falls